hdev7/Whatsapp-text-analyzer/README.md

 To see interactive storyboard in the notebook [use this link](https://nbviewer.jupyter.org/github/hdev7/Whatsapp-text-analyzer/blob/master/text%20analysis.ipynb)

 ### What's in store
-- Feature extraction from unstructed data using Regex
+- Feature extraction from unstructured data using Regex
-- Working with Emojicons
+- Working with Emoticons
 - Word tokenizing and removing stop words
 - Using WordCloud
-- Vizual story via tableau
+- Visual story via tableau
 - Currently support below chat pattern:
  ```python
     "14/10/18, 11:16 - Contact Name: this is a message"